19 Best Eco-Friendly Sponges

 When it’s worn out, it’s fully biodegradable, so you can compost it or bury it.
 It will decompose in about a month.

 Best of all, these Loofie scrubbers come from one of the best zero waste online shops, so you know you’re getting an order that’s completely free of plastic!

 Related: How to Shop at a Zero Waste Store

-This wooden dish brush is an outstanding alternative to sponges and something that we use in our kitchen every day.
+This wooden dish brush is an outstanding alternative to sponges and another eco-friendly option that we use in our kitchen every day.
 It’s perfect for cleaning pots, pans, dishes, sinks, and more.

 The handle is made of sustainable beechwood, and the brush bristles are made of thick, wear-resistant sisal.
 Once the sisal head has worn out, you can simply save the handle and pop on a replacement head.